sirtimbly/plaintexttaskmenu/README.md

 My main use, and the reason I made this is to display that HTML file in a little menubar drop-down window.

 Styling is accomplished by copying `task-schedule.css` into the same directory as you output the html file (which is the same directory that was scanned and is being watched).
-You can edit this stylesheet to suit your tastes.
-Clicking on the link in the menubar will open the file in SublimeText.
+You can edit this stylesheet to suit your tastes (try the dark theme file).
+Clicking on the filename link in the task window will open the file in SublimeText.
 This can be customized in index.js by changing the `_editor` variable.

 ## Install

 To install, clone this repository and `cd` into the new directory.

-To start the app, first install electron
+To start the app, first install electron globally

 `npm install electron -g`